 Teachers at schools in low-income neighborhoods face a host of challenges that go beyond spelling and math scores.
 Students may miss school because their family has been evicted or lack basic learning tools because their parents can’t afford school supplies.
-Through the Teacher Resource Center, World Vision provides new school supplies to educators who teach in low-income neighborhoods.
-Ask God to provide our nation’s teachers with the resources and skills they need to equip all children for a bright future.
+In 2020, teachers shifted to online learning when COVID-19 caused in-person learning to close down.
+But World Vision provided school supplies to families and teachers during this time to help learning continue.
+As schools reopened, they also provided signage encouraging physical distancing and handwashing to help keep students healthy.

 Dear Lord, You know how important teaching is and how challenging it can be.
 As our children sit in classrooms, renew teachers in their passion to help students enjoy the adventure of learning.
 Give educators creative ideas and resources to solve their most challenging situations.

 Dear Lord, we know You love us, even when storms blow through and take away some of what we hold dear.
-Use this time of recovery and rebuilding to help families draw closer to You and to see what’s most important in life.
-For people who don’t have the resources to rebuild, bring what they need to re-establish their lives and begin to thrive again.
+Use this time of recovery and rebuilding to help families draw closer to You and see what’s most important in life.
+For people who don’t have the resources to rebuild, supply what they need to re-establish their lives and begin to thrive again.